followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/1 Configuration/toolbar/items/widget.md

 ##### merge

 ##### shortDescription
-The name of the widget that should represent the toolbar control.
+The name of the widget that should represent the toolbar item.

 ---
 [note]Import the specified widget's module when using [DevExtreme modules](/Documentation/Guide/Common/Modularity/).